slavakhaurat/Palmer_CHD1_2026_data_analysis/README.md

 ### ANALYSIS 2
 Distribution of ATACseq fragments by length for spermatocytes / MEFs

-Fragment length distributions were plotted as histograms of ATACseq reads using 1bp bins ranging from 0 to 800nt, with each bin representing the count of reads of a specific length for control and CHD1 cKO whole-genome samples (3 replicates merged).
-The blue curve represents the difference (CHD1 cKO − control) to better visualize the changes.
-CHD1 cKO is characterized with enrichment of reads corresponding to mononucleosome and dinucleosome regions (peaks at 220nt and 410nt, respectively).
-Mononucleosome peak: 220nt Dinucleosome peak: 410nt

 - merged bam files / separate bams
 - bams for chrX and for chd3
 - [Fragment length distribution histogram spermatocytes .ipynb](atac_seq/ANALYSIS_2/Fragment_length_distribution_whole_genome_sex_chroms_new_norm.ipynb)